S-Ando-Biophysics/4MRNA/README.md

 Based on this strategy, we decided to use Web 3DNA to create a wide variety of models.
 The processes of parameter adjustment and model creation have been automated using Python.
 Subsequently, MR is performed for each of the many models created.
 Since this operation needs to be repeated many times, we automated this process using Shell scripts on Linux.

 [*] Li, S., Olson, W. K., & Lu, X. J. (2019).
-Web 3DNA 2.0 for the analysis, visualization, and modeling of 3D nucleic acid structures.
-Nucleic acids research, 47(W1), W26–W34.
+Web 3DNA 2.0 for the analysis, visualization, and modeling of 3D nucleic acid structures. _Nucleic acids research_, 47(W1), W26–W34.

 ## Instructions